spo0ds/Deep-Dive-into-DEFI/Day65/Day65.md

 If bytes32 is dust,it sets the minimum possible debt of a Vault.

+It is using bytes32 for string data because The EVM has a word-size of 32 bytes, so it is "optimized" for dealing with data in chunks of 32 bytes.
+(Compilers, such as Solidity, have to do more work and generate more bytecode when data isn't in chunks of 32 bytes, which effectively leads to higher gas cost.)

 ```solidity
 function cage() external auth {
         live = 0;